 The Affordable Care Act (ACA) became law in 2010, and changes in health care in the United States have been happening every year since then.
 Click here to see a timeline from U.S Department of Health and Human Services for more information on what has already happened, and changes coming up in the future.
-Most of the law will be implemented on January 1, 2014.
+Many of the laws were implemented on January 1, 2014.

-This year marks the first Open Enrollment in the Health Insurance Marketplace, which starts on October 1, 2013, where individuals and small businesses will be able to shop for subsidized health insurance coverage.
+2013 marked the first Open Enrollment in the Health Insurance Marketplace, which started on October 1, 2013.
+The HIM is where individuals and small businesses are able to shop for subsidized health insurance coverage.

 The following resources are provided by the Federal Government to help you understand what Health Care Reform means to you, so you can make the best decisions about your health insurance needs.

 The state of Ohio has chosen to use the federal exchange for health insurance.
 Please click on the highlighted information to be connected to the official ACA Marketplace website:

 If you prefer calling the Marketplace to speak to a representative, the toll-free number is 1-800-318-2596.